 Under his leadership, in 2015 Fannie Mae’s Economic and Strategic Research Group won the NABE Outlook Award presented annually for the most accurate GDP and Treasury note yield forecasts.
 In addition, the Group was awarded Pulsenomics’ best home price forecast.

-Named one of Bloomberg / BusinessWeek's 50 Most Powerful People in Real Estate and one of Inman News’ 100 Most Influential Real Estate Leaders for 2011, Duncan is Fannie Mae's source for information and analyses on the external business and economic environment, the implications of changes in economic environment to the company's strategy and execution, and forecasting for housing activity, demographics, overall economic activity, and mortgage market activity.
+Named one of Bloomberg / BusinessWeek's 50 Most Powerful People in Real Estate, Duncan is Fannie Mae's source for information and analyses on the external business and economic environment, the implications of changes in economic environment to the company's strategy and execution, and forecasting for housing activity, demographics, overall economic activity, and mortgage market activity.

 Duncan received his Ph.
 D. in Agricultural Economics from Texas A&M University and his B.S. and M.S. in Agricultural Economics from North Dakota State University.

 Please e-mail Stephen Gilbert to inquire about Dr. Duncan's external speaking engagements.